What does the term Open Access mean?

-- There are other OA vehicles on which I won’t focus here, such as personal web sites, ebooks, discussion forums, email lists, blogs, wikis, videos, audio files, RSS feeds, and P2P file-sharing networks.
+- There are other OA vehicles on which I won’t focus here, such as personal websites, ebooks, discussion forums, email lists, blogs, wikis, videos, audio files, RSS feeds, and P2P file-sharing networks.
 There will undoubtedly be many more in the future.

 - Most activists refer to OA delivered by journals as gold OA (regardless of the journal’s business model), and to OA delivered by repositories as green OA.

 - The green/gold distinction is about venues or delivery vehicles, not user rights or degrees of openness.
-It is not equivalent to the gratis/libre distinction.

 Research Funders and Open Access Policy?

 Several research funding organizations also have open access policies.
 To review these policies, see: